Fraud Blocker

 • Poor posture.

-• Sleep problems reduced physical activity.
+• Sleep problems reduce physical activity.

-Camping allows you to connect with nature
+Camping allows you to connect with nature.

 Close your eyes for a second.
-Imagine getting to your place to camp, and setting up your tent.
+Imagine getting to your place to camp and setting up your tent.
 Then, try to feel as if you are enjoying the environment and surroundings.
 Do you feel inspired?
-People with a greater connection with nature are more likely to behave positively towards conservation, and their health and wellbeing.
+People with a greater connection with nature are more likely to behave positively towards conservation, and their health and well-being.

-Dessert of Paracas National Park in Peru
+Paracas National Park Peru - Camping

-Paracas National Park in Peru
+Paracas National Park Peru

-An incredible destination to connect with nature is to visit the incredible Paracas National Reserve in Peru.
-There, you can experience the desert, and the ocean, and visit the islands.
+An incredible destination to connect with nature is to visit the Paracas National Reserve in Peru.
+There, you can experience the desert, the ocean, and visit the islands.
 Then, you can go deeper into the desert and visit the incredible Nazca lines.

 Camping and outdoor activities allow you to unplug from modern city life

-Camping trips allow you to change the air of the rushed life in the city.
+Camping trips allow you to change the pace of the rushed life in the city.
 City life can be very stressful.
 It’s difficult to enjoy your hobbies.
 There’s little time for yourself on your schedule, with work, social activities, and commuting.

 Why not plan a camping trip?
-Where you can unplug from all the notifications, emails, and stress?
+Where can you unplug from all the notifications, emails, and stress?
 Leave the kids running around your camping site.
 Just care about setting your fireplace while admiring the landscape and nature.
 The only time you’ll have your phone in your hands is to take a picture or film your surroundings.
-Your kids will also learn how to amuse themselves without technology just with bugs, wildflowers, stars, and trees.
+Your kids will also learn how to amuse themselves without technology, just with bugs, wildflowers, stars, and trees.

-What will change when you unplug from the city
+What will change when you unplug from the city?

-As you know, if you go on a camping trip your scenario will change.
-Some of these things that you’ll change while camping are
+As you know, if you go on a camping trip, your scenario will change.
+Some of these things that you’ll change while camping are:

-• The smoggy air from the city for the amazing fresh air.
+• The smoggy air from the city for amazing fresh air.
 Your lungs will thank you for this.

 • The typical city soundtrack is full of car horns and sirens, for real nature sounds.
 Like the wind, maybe some bees, frogs, or water.